salonbooking/salonbooking/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Salon booking creates a complete booking system inside your wordPress installation.
+Salon booking creates a complete and easy to manage appointment booking system inside your wordPress installation.

 == Description ==

 Salon booking, is a plugin for WordPress based websites that creates a complete and easy to manage booking system in order to give your customers the ability to book for one or more services on your website.

+Salon booking  is the best solution for:

+* Hair dresser salons
+* Barber shop
+* Beauty salons
+* Spas

-Salon booking  is the best solution for Hair dresser salons, Barber shop, Beauty salons and Spas that want to offer a quality online booking service to their clients.
+and all that kind of businesses that want to offer a quality online booking service to their clients.

+Salon booking works upon a double booking algorithm:

+* Basic - fixed booking duration
+* Advanced - booking duration is based on the sum of the services booked

 Salon booking is provided with a intuitive back-end bookings calendar where the administrator can have a quick overview of all the upcoming reservations.

-PLUGIN’S FEATURES

-NEW: - Advanced booking algorytm + Hide prices option
+**LIST OF THE FEATURES**

+BRAND NEW:

+*Advanced booking algorytm - calculate the sum of the duration of the services booked

+*Hide prices option - if you don't want to show-up services prices

+**EXISTING FEATURES**:

 * Ajax loading option